ZJU-Automated-Reasoning-Group/efmc/README.md

 Related work:
 - Linear Invariant Generation using Non-linear Constarint Solving, CAV 03
-- Program Analysis via Constraint Solving, PLDI 08

-Currently, we do not apply Farkas' lemma now, but use exists-forall SMT solving.
+- Program Analysis via Constraint Solving, PLDI 08 Currently, we do not apply Farkas' lemma, but use exists-forall SMT solving.

+To run the engine, you may try two ways:
+- Run `prover.py`, which will use `efmc/ef_prover.py`.
+- Run the test script in `efmc/test/test_bvinerval.py`

 ### Abductive Inference

 Related work:
 - Inductive Invariant Generation via Abductive Inference, OOPSLA 13

+TOOD: not implemented yet

 ### Predicate Abstraction
 Currently, we have a very basic version (not used now).